Jhon-crypt/AST/EXPLANATION.md

 ## Overview of the Solution

-The solution consists of three main approaches:
+The solution consists of four main approaches:

 1. **Tree-sitter Based Parser** (`c_ast_parser.py`): A robust solution that uses the Tree-sitter library to generate an Abstract Syntax Tree (AST) from C code.
 This provides accurate parsing but requires external dependencies.